-emerging economies are likely to take longer to achieve a full recovery.
-In all cases, there is a significant amount of uncertainly around the counterfactual GDP paths.
-See also Table 3 for likely growth outcomes.
-Note that these growth outcomes will be significantly worse if one were to use the updated forecast revisions of the IMF in June 2020 to gauge the size of the shock rather than the April vintage (see Appendix C for details).
-This is because in June, the IMF updated its GDP forecasts based on more information about the pathway of the pandemic and the intensity and efficacy of containment efforts.
-The IMF, therefore, downgraded its projections of growth in the first half of 2020 and portrayed a more gradual recovery thereafter than previously forecast.
+these growth outcomes will be significantly worse if one were to use the updated projection revisions of the IMF in June 2020 to gauge the size of the shock rather than the April vintage (see Appendix C for details).
+This is because in June, the IMF updated its GDP projections based on more information about the pathway of the pandemic and the intensity and efficacy of containment efforts.
+The IMF, therefore, downgraded its projections of growth in the first half of 2020 and portrayed a more gradual recovery thereafter than previously projected.